Also known as: l-sit pullup, l-sit chinup, chin-up l-sit, lsit chin up, l-sit pull-up

 How to Do L-Sit Chin-Up

-1. Set grip: Grab the bar with an underhand, shoulder-width grip and hang with arms fully extended.
-Engage shoulders slightly to protect joints.
+1. Set grip: Grasp the pull-up bar with an underhand, shoulder-width grip.
+Hang with arms straight and shoulders slightly engaged to protect the joints.

 Muscle Groups